-(c) Failure of the agreed remedy or unconscionability does not affect the enforceability of separate terms that liquidate, limit, or exclude consequential or incidental damages unless the consequential damages limitations are expressly made subject to the performance of the other remedy.
+(2) to attorneys fees and other costs associated with enforcing the terms of the separate terms relating to consequential or incidental damages unless the damages terms are expressly made subject to the performance of the other remedy.

-(d) Consequential or incidental damages may be limited or excluded by agreement a.
+(e) Failure or unconscionability of an agreed remedy does not affect the enforceability of a.
 Should any failure of a basic remedy invalidate the consequential damages claim?

 Uniform Law Source: Section 2-719 (revised).
-Alternative B to subsection (b)(2) is from 2-2503 (Licenses, September).
-Previously appeared: 2-2503 (Feb.
+First appeared: 2-2503 (Feb.
 1994).
-Selected Issues: